 - 4 heaped tablespoons soft goat cheese 5 oz/140 g

 - 1.5 tablespoons lemon juice or to taste

 - 3 tablespoons goat cheese + 1 tablespoon lemon juice/milk

 - pumpkin seeds

-- Prepare all the vegetables and aromatics: Wash the asparagus, cut off the woody ends, cut into 1 inch / 3 cm pieces.
+- Prepare all the vegetables and aromatics: Wash the asparagus, cut off the woody ends, cut it into 1 inch (3 cm) pieces.
 Dice the onion, cut the garlic into thin slices.
-Peel the potatoes cut them into cubes.
+Peel the potatoes cut them into 1-inch (3 cm) chunks.